Hoping to Switch things up this Black Friday? Here are the early Nintendo deals

 Will Nintendo Switch go on sale for Black Friday?

-Almost certainly.
-While we can’t predict exactly what the deals and discounts will look like, we can say it is highly likely that some retailers will offer money off the Nintendo Switch console.
+Absolutely!
+While we can’t predict exactly what the deals and discounts will look like, it’s pretty much guaranteed that some retailers will offer money off the Nintendo Switch console.
+Look above and you can already see discounts on certain bundles.

 As an example of what these deals might look like, this year’s Amazon Prime Day saw the Nintendo Switch lite reduced from £199.99 to £179.99.
 Not a massive deal we admit, but £20 off shouldn’t be sniffed at.
 There was also £10 off the Ring Fit Adventure game and £5 knocked off Mario and Rabbids Kingdom Battle.